Randomly trapped random walks: Convergence of processes

 \subsection{Convergence of time changed random walks}

-We start by presenting the basic convergence theorems for $\mu$-time changed random walks and $\mu$-time changed Brownian Motions.
-These theorems allow to deduce the convergence of processes (TRWs, TBMs, RTRWs, RTBMs) from the convergence of their associated random measures.
-This, in turn, makes possible to use the well developed theory of convergence of random measures, see e.g.~\cite{rmeasures}.
+We start by presenting the basic convergence theorems for $\mu$-time changed random walks and $\mu$-time changed Brownian motions.
+These theorems allow one deduce the convergence of processes (TRWs, TBMs, RTRWs, RTBMs) from the convergence of their associated random measures.
+This, in turn, makes possible to use the well-developed theory of convergence of random measures; see, for example, \cite{rmeasures}.

-First we need few additional definitions.
-We say that a random measure $\mu$ is {\bf dispersed} if
+First, we need few additional definitions.
+We say that a random measure $\mu$ is \emph{dispersed} if

-(here $C_0$ stands for the space of continuous functions with compact support).
-We say that a random measure $\mu$ is {\bf infinite} if $\mu(\mathbb H)=\infty$, almost surely.
-We say that $\mu$ is {\bf dense} if its support is $\mathbb H$, almost surely.
+(here, $C_0$ stands for the space of continuous functions with compact support).
+We say that a random measure $\mu$ is \emph{infinite} if $\mu(\mathbb H)=\infty$, almost surely.
+We say that $\mu$ is \emph{dense} if its support is $\mathbb H$, almost surely.

 We write $D(\mathbb R_+)$, $D(\mathbb R)$ for the sets of real-valued \textit{cadlag} functions on $\mathbb R_+$, or $\mathbb R$, respectively.
 We endow these sets either with the standard Skorokhod $J_1$-topology, or with the so called $M_1$-topology, and write $D(\mathbb R_+,J_1)$, $D(\mathbb R_+,M_1)$ when we want to stress the topology used.
-Also $D(\mathbb R_+,U)$ will denote $D(\mathbb R_+)$ endowed with the uniform topology.
-For definitions and properties of these topologies see \cite{Whi02}, Chapters 12 and 13.
+Also, $D(\mathbb R_+,U)$ will denote $D(\mathbb R_+)$ endowed with the uniform topology.
+For definitions and properties of these topologies, see \cite{Whi02}, Chapters~12 and 13.

 Let $\mu$ be a random measure and $\varepsilon>0$.
-We define the scaled random measure $\mathfrak{S}_{\varepsilon}(\mu)$ by
+We define the scaled random measure $\mathfrak{S}_{\varepsilon}(\mu )$ by

-Our first theorem states that the convergence of $\mu $-time changed random walks can be deduced from the convergence of associated measures.
-As it does not complicate the proof, we allow $\mu $ being random.
+Our first theorem states that the convergence of $\mu$-time changed random walks can be deduced from the convergence of associated measures.
+As it does not complicate the proof, we allow $\mu$ to be random.